Kanako Takatsuki

 Kanako Takatsuki (高槻 かなこ, Takatsuki Kanako) is a Japanese singer and voice actress from Hyōgo Prefecture.
-She is currently affiliated with Amuse and her single is released under label Victor Entertainment.
+She is previously affiliated with Amuse and her single is released under label Victor Entertainment.

-About

-Takatsuki was born in Hyōgo Prefecture, Japan.
-She also lived in Kansai for 15 years, but claimed she can't speak in Kansai dialect.
-Takatsuki has lived in Ibaraki, Osaka as well.
+Career

 After graduating from middle school, Takatsuki went to Himawari Theater Group where she studied acting.

-Takatsuki is the middle child and has two sisters.

 Takatsuki debuted as a singer in September 2012 with the release of the song "Bonjō Cinderella no Shiruke no Aru Onegai" (凡常シンデレラの汁気のあるお願い).
 Takatsuki is also an utaite (one who covers songs and uploads them in Niconico) under the name "Kako" (かあこ); one song she covered is Konomi Suzuki's "This Game," which was used as the opening theme for the anime series No Game No Life.

 In 2015, Takatsuki began her career as a voice actress in the multimedia project Love Live!
 Sunshine!! as Hanamaru Kunikida and currently belongs to its group unit Aqours.
 Takatsuki also belongs to its sub-unit AZALEA along with Arisa Komiya and Nanaka Suwa.
 Takatsuki is nicknamed "King" by both fans and fellow Aqours members.
 However, she has since requested fans not to call her "King", and is now often referred to as "Kinchan" instead, as of September 2017.

 Every Thursday, Takatsuki plays PlayStation 4 for Dengeki PlayStation in their NicoNicoLive Community.

 On June 10, 2019, Takatsuki announced that she has formed a vocal and dance performance unit called BlooDye, with her as the lead singer.

+In 2020, Takatsuki made her major debut as a solo singer with the release of the single "Anti-world"; the title song was used as the first opening theme to the anime television series I'm Standing on a Million Lives.

+On December 31, 2024, she left Amuse and moved to Axis Management in July 2025.

+Personal life

+Takatsuki was born in Hyōgo Prefecture, Japan.
+She also lived in Kansai for 15 years, but claimed she can't speak in Kansai dialect.
+Takatsuki has lived in Ibaraki, Osaka as well.
+She is the middle child and has two sisters.

+On December 28, 2024, Takatsuki announced that she had gotten married.
+Photos from her wedding were leaked online, which her agency since condemned and threatened action in response.
+Takatsuki publicly elaborated on her marriage in September 2025, explaining she married an Indian national living in Japan and denying online rumors that he was part of royalty.